France v Hawke’s Bay 1968

 Andre Campaes: 24, bank employee, six Tests, 5ft 10½in, 11st 13lb.
 The best French winger and one of the best in Europe, formed in the famous Lourdes School.
 A remarkable technician, quick and clever, he scored a try against the All Blacks in Paris, which was a model of its kind.

-Jean Marie Banal: 25, three Tests, physical education teacher, 5ft 9½in, 12st 8lb) His selection in the one of the five nation tournament matches was one of the surprises of the season.
+Jean Marie Banal: 25, three Tests, physical education teacher, 5ft 9½in, 12st 8lb.
+His selection in the five-nations tournament matches was one of the surprises of the season.
 But this strong winger showed the selectors were justified.
-A good defender, test and handy.
+A good defender, fast and handy.

-Pierre Besson: 25, four Tests, physical education teacher.
+Pierre Besson: 28, four Tests, physical education teacher.
 5ft.
-7½in, llst 4lb.
+7½in, 11st 4lb.
 An excellent player who has not appeared in a French side since 1965.
 Fast and clever, a good defender, Besson is a player who lacks genius, but who always turns in a solid performance.

-Andre Piazza: 21. soldier.
+Andre Piazza: 21, soldier.
 5ft 10in.
 12st 1lb.
-Has yet to play tor France, although his name has often been mooted.
+Has yet to play for France, although his name has often been mooted.
 Fast, clever, determined, making great progress technically.

 CENTRES